shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 While wearing this bandana, you have +1 to Stealth checks.

 Whenever you snicker, you gain +1 AC until the next time you are attacked, and +1 atk until your next attack.
-Snickering multiple times doesn’t cause the bonuses to stack.
+Only the first time you snicker each turn counts.

 # Animal Collar